SamuelSlavka/zk-wallet/README.md

 ## Requirements
 - docker
-- docker compose
+- docker-compose
 - yarn
 - metro
--

-For each file ending with `.dist` create file with the same name with the same contents, but without `.dist` ending.
-Afterwadrs replace all `REPLACEME` values with your prefered configuration.
-It is more consisely described in respective READMEs

 ## Server setup
 Server uses rest api for providing up to date Contract address and abi.
 You can configure them in the app as constants and server will be unecessary.
+Constants and functionality are fully described in `./Server/README.md`

 #### Build docker and compile zokratess program

     make init